Who we are

 Part of the NHS and subject to NHS standards, performance ratings and inspections.
 They must also work in partnership with other NHS organisations and co-operate with local partners

-Accountable to Monitor (the independent regulator of NHS Foundation Trusts) and the CQC (Care Quality Commission), who oversee and monitor them against their terms of their licence and have powers to intervene.
+Accountable to NHS E and the CQC (Care Quality Commission), who oversee and monitor them against their terms of their licence and have powers to intervene.

-More information about being a Foundation Trust can be found here
+Find out more information about being a Foundation Trust.

 During the course of our activities, West Midlands Ambulance Service collects, stores and processes personal information in relation to its staff and those who have signed up to be a public member (a member must be at least 16 years old).
 We recognise the need to treat all personal data in a fair and lawful manner.

-What types of personal data do we handle?
+What types of personal data do we collect?

-In order to carry out our activities and obligations as a Foundation Trust we handle membership data in relation to:
+In order to carry out our activities and obligations as a Foundation Trust we collect membership data in relation to:

 Our staff are trained to handle your information correctly and protect your confidentiality and privacy.
 We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is never collected or sold for direct marketing purposes.